LaunchCodeEducation/helloworld/_sources/01_WhatIsCode/your_first_program.rst

 Your first program
 ::::::::::::::::::::::::::

 We haven't learned anything about how to code, yet we can still write and run our first program.
-This is an exercise to show you how easy it is to write and run small amounts of code, and a reinforcement of our principle to learn by doing.
+This is an exercise to show you how easy it is to write and run small amounts of code and a reinforcement of our principle to learn by doing.

 Hello, World!
 ~~~~~~~~~~~~~